 - Distorted vision

 If you notice symptoms after viewing a solar eclipse, seek treatment from an eye care professional.

 This is the safest and most inexpensive way to watch a solar eclipse.
 This helps you avoid looking directly at the eclipse by using a projected image.
-This do-it-yourself project includes making a pinhole in a cardboard paper with the sun on one side and a piece of paper to project the image on the other side.
+This do-it-yourself project includes making a pinhole in a cardboard paper with the sun on one side and a piece of paper three feet away without obstruction to project the image on the other side.
 Keep in mind not to look through the pinhole at the sun.

 Welder’s glass: Number 14 welder’s glass provides effective protection and can be found at a local welder’s supply store.
 This glass will reduce the harmful rays that are emitted during the eclipse.
 Do not use if there are any scratches or damage to the glass.